Omega-3 Fatty Acids

 - Omega-3 fatty acid (EPA and DHA) capsules or supplements with EPA have been associated with weight stabilization, gain in lean body mass, and improvement in quality of life markers in patients losing weight as a result of advanced pancreatic and head and neck cancers.

-- The weight of patients with gastrointestinal cancer (anal, colorectal, esophageal, stomach) increased significantly with EPA supplementation.
-EPA and DHA ameliorated muscle loss and myosteatosis (the presence of intermuscular and intramuscular adipose tissue) in clinical studies.
+- EPA and DHA reduced muscle loss and myosteatosis (the presence of intermuscular and intramuscular adipose tissue) in clinical studies.

-- In patients with colorectal cancer, EPA supplements increased weight and improved scores of health-related quality of life, with a trend toward fewer interruptions of chemotherapy treatment in a small study; EPA also increased mean weight and energy levels in an uncontrolled trial of colorectal cancer patients undergoing chemotherapy with folinic acid, 5-fluorouracil, irinotecan (FOLFIRI)
+- EPA increased mean weight and energy levels in an uncontrolled trial of colorectal cancer patients undergoing chemotherapy with folinic acid, 5-fluorouracil, irinotecan (FOLFIRI)

-- A small study involving cancer patients receiving chemotherapy after surgical tumor (mainly gastrointestinal) removal found that fish oil supplementation reduced weight loss and improved the function of blood neutrophils.
+- Reduced weight loss in cancer patients receiving chemotherapy after surgical tumor (mainly gastrointestinal) removal with fish oil supplementation

 - Omega-3 supplements improved outcomes, especially body composition, in patients undergoing chemotherapy and/or radiotherapy.